Palm Sunday

 The first is Matthew 24:40-41.
 It says, "Two men will be in the field; one will be taken and the other left.
 Two women will be grinding with a hand mill; one will be taken and the other left.”

 Jesus goes on to say to keep watch, that like a thief in the night you won’t know when he will return.
-This certainly sounds like a type of rapture, but the question is, Who is getting taken away?
+This certainly sounds like a type of rapture, but the question is, “Who is getting taken away?”

-The key to understanding this passage is in the verses that precede it (you always have to read the whole thing).
+The key to understanding this passage is in the verses that precede it.
+You always need to read the whole thing.
 Matthew 24:36-39 talks about how the evil world in Noah’s time had no idea that the judgement for their sin was coming (in the form of a flood) and in a flash they were all taken away.
 Jesus then says, “That is how it will be at the coming of the Son of Man.
 “Two men will be in the field; one will be taken and the other left.
 Two women will be grinding with a hand mill; one will be taken and the other left.”
 Context matters and you can see with this passage that the ‘taking away’ is tied to judgment of sinners, not a saving of believers.
 Being left behind in this case is good! (see Luke 17:34-37, 1 Thess.
 5:2-3 for more)

-The other more overt passage often tied to the idea of a secret and sudden rapture is found in Thessalonians 4:13-18.
+The other more overt passage, often tied to the idea of a secret and sudden rapture, is found in Thessalonians 4:13-18.

 Brothers and sisters, we do not want you to be uninformed about those who sleep in death, so that you do not grieve like the rest of mankind, who have no hope.
 For we believe that Jesus died and rose again, and so we believe that God will bring with Jesus those who have fallen asleep in him.
 According to the Lord's word, we tell you that we who are still alive, who are left until the coming of the Lord, will certainly not precede those who have fallen asleep.
 For the Lord himself will come down from heaven, with a loud command, with the voice of the archangel and with the trumpet call of God, and the dead in Christ will rise first.
 After that, we who are still alive and are left will be caught up together with them in the clouds to meet the Lord in the air.
 And so we will be with the Lord forever.
 Therefore encourage one another with these words.